Cog-A: Resolving Ambiguities: Studies Across Cognition(Tanya Scott, College at Staten Island)

 Cognitive processes for discussion: Attention (1 lecture); Perception (2 lectures); Memory (1 lecture); Language (conceptual knowledge; mental lexicon, linguistics: 2 lectures)

 Lecture 1: Cognition uses several mechanisms to make sense of the surroundings.
 There are ways of studying how the mind processes input information.

-Lecture 3: PERCEPTION: Illusions “Dessert” Discussion; Visual and Audio Illusions: Mach Bands, Ponzo Illusion, Phonological Illusions; “What about this damned dress?"
-Assignment: Read two different studies on the explanation of the “dress” illusion: physiological (neuroscience and psychological: cognitive science)
+Lecture 3: PERCEPTION: Illusions: Visual and Audio Illusions: Mach Bands, Ponzo Illusion, Phonological Illusions; “What about this damned dress?"

-Lecture 5: MEMORY: false recall and recognition: semantic priming and recognition of ambiguous ietms; Classic False Memory Experiment; Decreased Recall of Polysemantic items on the list; Demonstration and assignment: Experiment: recall of ambiguous lexical items (multilingual option available).
+Lecture 5: MEMORY: false recall and recognition: semantic priming and recognition of ambiguous ietms

 Lecture 6: LINGUISTICS: Semantic Ambiguities Resolution

-Workshop type lecture: Discussion of Cognitive Dissonance in the view of all the lectures: extending from Social Personality approach to Cognitive Science in general.
+Lecture 8: CONCLUSIONS: Cognitive Dissonance: beyond Festinger: extending from Social Personality approach to Cognitive Science in general.